SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget.md

 ![A dashboard](/images/web-sdk/cockpit-dashboard-widgets.png)

-This recipe will show how to archive a custom widget to a dashboard with the `HOOK_COMPONENTS`.
+This recipe will show how to add a custom widget to a dashboard with the `HOOK_COMPONENTS`.

 ### 1. Initialize the example application